Aphidoletes aphidimyza | Natural enemy against aphids

 • By spreading the material over the crop (this applies to Agrobio products).

-Good to know is that the Aphidoletes does not go together with the predatory mite Amblyseius swirsky.
+Good to know is that the Aphidoletes does not go together with the predatory mite Amblyseius swirski.
 In addition, sulphur in the greenhouse can negatively influence the search ability of the gall midge.
 The gall midge can cooperate well with spiders, because mating often takes place in cobwebs.

 Contact form